Cedar Hill Yard: Conrail assumes operations, 1976 to 1999

 Despite previous plans, the end of hump operations at Cedar Hill arrived in April 1980, when Conrail took the remaining hump out of service permanently.
 Short on funds and operating at a loss, Conrail downsized the yard in favor of the newer yard at Selkirk.
 From this point on, all operations were done by flat switching.
 In October 1981, facing continuing financial problems, Conrail announced its intention to file to abandon its line over the Hudson River via the Poughkeepsie Bridge, ending the prospect of the bridge returning to service.
 With the line abandoned, the key link between Cedar Hill Yard and the rest of the country was severed.

 Illegal dumping of toxic mercury was discovered in an abandoned portion of the yard in 1988, resulting in an investigation involving the Connecticut Department of Energy and Environmental Protection, the Federal Bureau of Investigation, and the Environmental Protection Agency being launched.
 The next year, two men who owned an auto repair shop next to the yard were convicted of illegally disposing of the mercury and sentenced to prison time as a result of the investigation.

 Conrail employees at Cedar Hill Yard briefly went on strike on April 17, 1991, as part of a nationwide strike by railroad workers.
 This strike was ended the next day by a bill which banned railroad workers from striking, while also creating a committee to work out issues between railroad workers and employers, which was quickly passed by the United States Congress and signed by President George H. W. Bush.

+Amtrak formally established the Cedar Hill MOW Base at the yard in 1992.
+The facility supports Amtrak's maintenance operations on the New Haven–Springfield Line and in New Haven, and equipment used for these purposes is stored at the yard.